Yashashree-Joshi/Alzheimers_Detection/README.md

 ### **Leak-Free Alzheimer MRI Classification + Explainable Genetic Risk Insights**

- A reproducible AI system for **Alzheimer’s dementia stage classification on MRI scans** using a **leak-free data pipeline**, powered by a strong **EfficientNet CNN backbone**, and enhanced with **Grad-CAM spatial attention maps** and **independent genetic risk analysis**, fused only at inference for clinician-aligned explainability.
+ A reproducible prediction system for **Alzheimer’s dementia stage classification on MRI scans** using a **leak-free data pipeline**, powered by a strong **EfficientNet CNN backbone**, and enhanced with **Grad-CAM spatial attention maps** and **independent genetic risk analysis**, fused only at inference for clinician-aligned explainability.

 ---